Israel–Poland relations: Property restitution controversy

 In June 2021, Poland proposed a law to put a 10-to-30 year statute of limitation on restitution claims, which would therefore nullify cases regarding property seized during World War II, which Israel's Foreign Minister Yair Lapid described as “immoral and a disgrace.”
 Polish Prime Minister Mateusz Morawiecki said “I can only say that as long as I am the prime minister, Poland will not pay for German crimes: Neither zloty, nor euro, nor dollar.”
 Lapid also said, “We are fighting for the memory of the Holocaust victims, for the pride of our people, and we won’t allow any parliament to pass laws whose goal is to deny the Holocaust.”
 The proposed law would nevertheless also prevent people whose property was confiscated by the Polish communist government (1944–1989) from getting their lost property restituted/compensated.

 Poland’s President Andrzej Duda finally signed the law on 14 August.
 In response, Israel recalled its envoy from Poland and told the Polish ambassador not to return.
 Nevertheless, Poland returned its envoy to Israel in July 2022 as a sign of rapprochement in bilateral relations.

+Public opinion

+According to a 2025 Pew Research Center survey, 16% of people in Poland had a favorable view of Israel, while 62% had an unfavorable view; 11% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 70% did not.